By Wendy Stoltz / Last Modified On January 22, 2023

 What causes a gluten-free cake to crack on top?

-The heat of baking activates the baking powder and causes it to release carbon dioxide, which forms bubbles and raises the cake.
+Here's why you may see a crack on top of your cake: The heat of baking activates the baking powder and causes it to release carbon dioxide, which forms bubbles and raises the cake.

 If your oven is too hot, that process is sped up.
 Make sure to place your cake in the center, and regularly check your oven's temperature.
+That will reduce cracking on top, so your dessert looks as delectable as possible once it comes out of the oven.

-Some of my favorite gluten-free cake recipes:
+Some of my favorite gluten-free cake recipes

-Gluten-Free Chocolate Bundt Cake
+- Gluten-Free Chocolate Bundt Cake

-Gluten-Free Vegan Chocolate Ganache Cake
+- Gluten-Free Vegan Chocolate Ganache Cake

 Why did my gluten-free cake sink?

-There are several reason why cakes sink, one is from over beating the batter and adding too much air.
+There are several reasons why cakes sink; one is from overbeating the batter and adding too much air.
 Also, cakes often will sink when there is too much moisture.
+I see this most often in humid climates where added moisture can collect naturally in ingredients such as flour.

 When this occurs, cupcakes may rise rapidly and then fall during baking.